-The Provost’s Office and academic deans and directors will work with faculty members to support hybrid delivery of instruction in the fall semester.
+The Provost’s Office and academic deans and directors will work with faculty members to support hybrid delivery of instruction.
 All faculty members teaching in fall have access to workshops and resources to support the hybrid requirements.

 Returning to Campus